benswift/benswift.github.io/_posts/2019-02-26-on-parental-leave-and-auto-reply-messages.md

   my personal email or phone number.
 I will be pushing a pram around campus at times, and I'd be keen to catch up.

-*But doesn't that mean you'll miss a bunch of fantastic opportunities and/or let a bunch of folks down?* Well, maybe.
+*But doesn't that mean you'll (1) miss a bunch of fantastic opportunities and (2) let a bunch of folks down?* Well, maybe.
 On the first point, I already feel overwhelmed (at times) by the amount of stuff on my to-do list, so any natural pruning of that which occurs is actually kindof appealing.
 And on the second point I've tried really hard this last month to hand various things over to